In this blog post, you will learn everything you need to know about how to make clothes last longer.

 Also, we should not store them in humid places (like basements) because garments can get moldy and bacteria can grow on them.

-If you have clothing you rarely wear or if you store off-season clothes outside of your closet, keep them in garment bags to protect them.
+If you have clothing you rarely wear or if you store off-season clothes outside of your closet, keep them in storage bags to protect them.

 Pillow cases work great too!